LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/auto-escalation-dialogs.md

 <img style="width:900px" src="img/ConvoBuilder/dialogs_autoEscalate3.png">

 If the default dialog implementation doesn't meet your requirements, build out and/or modify the dialog.
-For information on configuring Agent Transfer interactions, see [here](conversation-builder-interactions-integrations.html#agent-transfer-interactions).
+For info on configuring Agent Transfer interactions, see [this section](conversation-builder-interactions-integrations.html#agent-transfer-interactions).

 When you create the dialog, you configure two important settings that you might want to change afterward: